the-au-forml-lab/plgroup/awardsSP24.md

 # The Hat-Trick

 In sports, a hat-trick describes three positive feats in a single match.
 In PL, a hat-trick is a combination of three spectacular qualities in a single paper (main idea, writing, examples, visuals, evaluation, polished presentation, etc.).
 The winner of the hat-trick is a paper that best captures this quality.

+# Who Woulda Thunk It

+Imagine yourself at your desk, head in your hands after what seemed like an eternity of brainstorming and problem-solving, only to realize that the solution to your problem was incredibly simple.
+This award is for the paper that best captures this feeling, that is, proposes a surprisingly simple solution to a problem that seems utterly massive in scale.

+# :construction:[UNDER CONSTRUCTION]:construction:

+This award is for the paper that, however promising the contents are, feels unfinished and somewhat half-baked, as if the ideas and concepts within are still under construction.